-Our prospects are heavily dependent on our tarcocimab product candidate, which is currently in clinical development for multiple indications.\
+Our prospects are heavily dependent on our tarcocimab and KSI-501 product candidates, which are currently in clinical development for multiple indications.

-Our prospects will be heavily dependent on our tarcocimab product candidate and the results of pending Phase 3 studies in the tarcocimab clinical program.
-We cannot be certain that tarcocimab will be successful in any of the pending clinical trials.
+Our prospects will be heavily dependent on our tarcocimab and KSI-501 product candidates and the results of planned or pending clinical studies.
+We cannot be certain that our product candidates will be successful in any of the planned or pending clinical trials.

-Our early preclinical and Phase 1/1b clinical trial results for tarcocimab in the respective indications are not necessarily predictive of the results of our ongoing or future discovery programs or any future preclinical or clinical studies.
+Our early preclinical and Phase 1/1b clinical trial results are not necessarily predictive of the results of our on-going or future discovery programs or any future preclinical or clinical studies.
 Our ability to demonstrate efficacy, safety and clinical durability in pivotal studies may be affected by the patient populations sampled and the design of our pivotal studies.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies after achieving positive results in early-stage development, including early-stage clinical studies, and we cannot be certain that we will not face similar setbacks.
-These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in preclinical studies and clinical studies, including previously unreported or unobserved adverse events as more patients are treated with tarcocimab and followed for longer periods of time.
+These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in preclinical studies and clinical studies, including previously unreported or unobserved adverse events as more patients are treated and followed for longer periods of time.

-For example, in February 2022, we announced topline results from our randomized, double-masked, active comparator-controlled Phase 2b/3 clinical trial evaluating the efficacy, durability and safety of tarcocimab in treatment-naïve subjects with neovascular wet AMD.
-The results show that tarcocimab did not meet the primary efficacy endpoint of showing non-inferior visual acuity gains for subjects dosed on extended regimens compared to aflibercept given every eight weeks.
+For example, in our Phase 2b/3 clinical trial evaluating the efficacy, durability and safety of tarcocimab in treatment-naïve subjects with neovascular wet AMD and in our Phase 3 GLEAM and GLIMMER studies, tarcocimab did not meet the primary efficacy endpoint of showing non-inferior visual acuity gains.

 There can be significant variability in safety or efficacy results between different clinical studies of the same product candidate due to numerous factors, including changes in study procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the clinical study protocols and the rate of dropout among clinical study participants.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical studies nonetheless failed to obtain FDA approval.

-If approved, tarcocimab clinical study designs and data are not necessarily predictive of tarcocimab's final marketed product label.
+If approved, clinical study designs and data are not necessarily predictive of the final marketed product label.
 FDA may not approve a label for a particular dosing frequency, even if we believe the data demonstrate support for that dosing.

-While a Phase 1 study of KSI-501 is currently dosing patients in the United States to evaluate the safety, tolerability and bioactivity of KSI-501 in DME, it may be years before a registrational-type trial is completed, if at all.
+While a Phase 1 study of KSI-501 was conducted to evaluate the safety, tolerability and bioactivity of KSI-501 in DME, it may be years before a registrational-type trial is completed, if at all.
 We may in the future develop other product candidates, advance additional product candidates into clinical trials and terminate such trials prior to their completion.
-It will take additional investment and time for such programs to reach the same stage of development as tarcocimab.
+It will take additional investment and time for such programs to reach the same stage of development as tarcocimab and KSI-501.